mattyleecifer/deadswitch/README.md

 It's recommended that you try out a short test dead switch first (eg. 1 day) before setting a real one to make sure everything is running well.

+The deadswitch will send out a warning at halfway and 3/4 to remind the user to reset the switch.

 ## Flags
 -days - Number of days before the dead switch triggers